Teacher Orientation Program Flights

 Whom do I contact if I must cancel my flight?

-Make sure you get the phone number of your pilot when scheduling your flight, and contact him/her immediately if you need to cancel your flight.
+Make sure you exchange cell #s with the pilot when scheduling your flight, and contact him/her immediately if you need to cancel your flight.
 You may also discuss with him/her a time to reschedule your orientation flight.

 What happens if the weather is not conducive for flying?